gmso-impact/gmso-website/README.md

 # Production Server

-This website is hosted on GitHub pages.
-Every day at 5 am MTN new data is downloaded from Airtable and then copied to the github pages content delivery network.
+This website [https://impact.csusystem.edu/#/kiosk](https://impact.csusystem.edu/#/kiosk) is hosted on GitHub pages.
+Every day at [5 am MTN](https://github.com/gmso-impact/gmso-website/blob/main/.github/workflows/deploy.yml) new data is downloaded from [Airtable](https://airtable.com/appyTc8xRR9nR9sSB/tblK3OK25QMtimezC/viwejFXIvDwE3ZCMT?blocks=hide) and then copied to the [github pages](https://docs.github.com/en/pages) content delivery network.
 Changes to stories will apear at that time on the website.
 Changes will then apear on the Impacto Kiosks when one of these criteria are met:

 1. The kiosk has been inactive for more than 1 hour
 1. The kiosk has the `reset` button pressed in the lower right hand corner of the screen
 1. The kiosk is power cycled or otherwise re-started

+If content changes are made in Airtable, they will be reflected at 5am the next day.
+If you need them sooner, contact Brandon B to have the GitHub deploy action re-run (a 5 minute task). **Best practice** is to check if those changes made it into the website the next day.

+Structural **changes in AirTable to the column names, datatypes or the [PublicWebsite view](https://airtable.com/appyTc8xRR9nR9sSB/tblK3OK25QMtimezC/viwsWb12QV9KFBNa3?blocks=hide) may cause issues**, if used by the website.
+That view is an indicator of the fields used by the website.
+Adding fields in Airtable is generally OK, but ask Lauren W or Greg N. If you are unsure if a column is directly used by the exhbit or how it is used, contact budnicki@colostate.edu to double check.

+# Spur Exhibit
+There are 3 kiosks at Spur that make up the Impact(o) exhbit.
+The wall and 2 podiums.
+They are all windows 11 machines running the Microsoft Edge browser to display the kiosk version of the website [https://impact.csusystem.edu/#/kiosk](https://impact.csusystem.edu/#/kiosk).
+These exhbits use a slightly diffrent URL to the public websit [https://impact.csusystem.edu/](https://impact.csusystem.edu/) , which is used to hide / display elements specific to the exhibit (such as the QR codes).
+If you want to accuretly simulate the exhbit: use a windows 11 touch device, running edge, and using the kiosk link.
+If that is unavailable, try it on your phone.

 # Local Development of Website